 We do not specify minimum requirements, however modern devices that have a solid-state drive and run Windows 10 tend to suit our environment the best.
-Mobile phones are not suitable for BYOD learning.
+Mobile phones are not suitable for BYOD learning and are to be off and away during the school day.